Pussy Riot founder channels her rage against Putin into art – DW – 07/05/2024

 Among the several hundreds of supporters of the Russian feminist protest art collective gathered to see them perform live, many fans were wearing Pussy Riot's iconic balaclavas for the free event — just like the around 50 performers accompanying Tolokonnikova.

-Now an international movement with hundreds of people participating in their protest actions, Pussy Riot first grabbed the world's attention in 2012, following a guerrilla performance in a cathedral in Moscow.
+Now an international movement with hundreds of people participating in their protest actions, Pussy Riot first grabbed the world's attention in 2012 after a guerrilla performance in a cathedral in Moscow.
 Their "Punk Prayer" performed in the collective's trademark colorful balaclavas got the group's founders, Nadya Tolokonnikova and Maria "Masha" Alyokhina, sentenced to two years in prison for "hooliganism motivated by religious hatred."

 'Rage' as an art show

 The Berlin performance was a one-night event promoting Nadya Tolokonnikova's exhibition at the OK Linz, an Austrian contemporary art museum.
-It is the first time that her works are being exhibited in a solo show in Europe.
+It is the first time solo exhibit of her works in Europe.

 The title of the exhibition, "Rage," is also the name of Tolokonnikova's last video work filmed in Russia.
-The shoot of the video was raided by the police; as shown in a documentary segment at the end of the music video, participants were arrested for participating in a film shoot that "contains propaganda of homosexuality."
+Police raided the video shoot — as shown in a documentary segment at the end of the music video.
+Participants were arrested for their involvement in a film shoot that "contains propaganda of homosexuality."

 The video was released shortly after Alexei Navalny was arrested upon his return to Russia from Germany in 2021, with Pussy Riot calling for the release of Putin's political opponent.

-She said she is also inspired by Navalny's widow, Yulia Navalnaya, who told her that it is important to not only feel grief following her husband's death, but also rage: "It will be a rage of brightness.
-I think it's important to use this very productive emotion correctly," Tolokonnikova told DW.
-"If you just accumulate the rage, it keeps brewing inside and can eat you up."
+She said she is also inspired by Navalny's widow, Yulia Navalnaya, who told her that it is important to not only feel grief following her husband's death but also rage.

+"She used the exact word 'rage.'
+Rage is a very productive emotion.
+But I think it has to be used in the right way," Tolokonnikova told DW.
+"If you just have pent-up anger, it keeps bubbling up inside you and can eat you up, but if you let it out, go to a rally or make a gesture of political art, it can be great."

 On Russia's most-wanted list

-Navalny's famous quote, "Love is stronger than fear," also keeps motiving Tolokonnikova in her work, which is defined by fearlessness to this day.
+Navalny's famous quote, "Love is stronger than fear," also continues to motivate Tolokonnikova in her work, which remains defined by fearlessness.

-Shortly after the video was released, Tolokonnikova landed on Russia's most-wanted list, as first uncovered by news outlet Mediazona, the independent independent media outlet focused on anti-Putinist opposition that was founded by Pussy Riot's Tolokonnikova and Maria Alyokhina in 2014.
+Shortly after the video was released, Tolokonnikova landed on Russia's most-wanted list, a fact uncovered by news outlet Mediazona, the independent media outlet focused on anti-Putinist opposition that was founded by Pussy Riot's Tolokonnikova and Maria Alyokhina in 2014.

 Support for her Ukrainian friends

-Following Russia's full scale-invasion of Ukraine, she founded another organisation curating non-fungible tokens created by female, non-binary and LGBTQ+ artists.
-Through the sale of the organisation's NFTs, she raised $7 million to aid Ukraine.
+Following Russia's full-scale invasion of Ukraine, she founded another organization curating non-fungible tokens (NFT) created by female, non-binary and LGBTQ+ artists.
+Through the sale of the organization's NFTs, she raised $7 million to aid Ukraine.

-In her powerful 2023 TED Talk, she clearly spelled out why Russia is attacking its neighbor:
+In her 2023 TED Talk, she spelled out why Russia is attacking its neighbor:

 "Putin became intimidated by Ukraine choosing the path of freedom and democracy.
 That's why the Russian army bombs maternity wards, schools, hospitals, rapes and kills civilians and throws their bodies in mass graves.
 Putin and everyone who supports him are dead inside, and they must be defeated," said Tolokonnikova.